RockyC28/tti-iqpc-opex-dashboard/README.md

 ---

 ## 5. How This Connects to My Career
-This project is important for my career because it shows that I can:
+This project means a lot in terms of my career because it illustrates that I can:

-- Take messy, real-world factory data and turn it into a usable analytics product.
+- Working with real industry data and extracting it to build an analytical tool.
 - Communicate technical results in a way that non-technical stakeholders can understand and act on.
-- Work across business and technical teams to define metrics and build tools that people actually use.
+- Work with the business and technical teams to determine the metrics and build tools that get used.

-I want to continue developing as a **Business/Data Analyst** working on projects that connect data with real business problems, especially in operations, supply chain, and process improvement.
+I would like to continue growing in the role of **Business/Data Analyst**, focusing on projects where data can help solve real-world issues in business, including operations, supply chains, and process optimization.